 - A. Objectives of the current proposal: State the overall objective or goal of the proposed research.
-Describe the collaborative research program that exists or that will develop from the collaboration and the nature of the complimentary expertise that will promote synergism. - B. Translational potential for the project: Describe the project's potential impact on human health and/or how may it be translated to impact human health concerns in the future. - a.
-If the project is basic biomedical or behavioral research describe how will increase the understanding of disease mechanisms, drug/device / technology developments and toxicology studies, or how it will translate discoveries into new clinical tools, assistive devices, behavioral therapies, interventions or medications. - b.
+Describe the collaborative research program that exists or that will develop from the collaboration and the nature of the complimentary expertise that will promote synergism. - B. Resubmission documentation (if applicable): include an additional 1⁄2 page describing how the current application addresses reviewer concerns. - C. Translational potential for the project: Describe the project's potential impact on human health and/or how may it be translated to impact human health concerns in the future. - a.
+If the project is a behavioral research project, describe how it will translate basic biological and behavioral science into behavioral or policy interventions; how it will lead to the development of mechanistically-based interventions for

+- preventing and treating unhealthy behaviors that promote development of disease; or how it will translate discoveries into new clinical tools, assistive devices, behavioral therapies, interventions or medications. - b.
 If the project is a clinical or implementation study describe how it will increase the understanding of disease mechanisms, drug/device/technology developments and toxicology studies and / or advance the testing and refinement of new technologies in people; the testing of interventions for safety and effectiveness in those with or without disease; or result in behavioral and observational studies that impact health services research. - c.
-If the project focuses on population health, describe how it will assist in determining the effects of diseases and efforts to prevent, diagnose and treat them. - C. Specific Aims and methods of the current proposal: Communicate the scientific significance and innovation of the proposed collaboration. - a.
+If the project focuses on population health, describe how it will assist in determining the effects of diseases and efforts to prevent, diagnose and treat the disease. - D. Specific Aims and methods of the current proposal: Communicate the scientific significance and innovation of the proposed collaboration. - a.
 Describe the specific aims of the proposal, the methods of procedure, how the complementary expertise contributes to those aims, and the rationale behind the chosen approach to the problem.
 Include a discussion of pitfalls that might be encountered and the limitations of the procedures proposed. - b.
-Indicate the reason for the selection of a particular model system, if not using human or conventional animal model (or explain why this is not applicable). - D. Description of Joint Research Program: Briefly review the current status of research in the field and the PI / co-PI contributions to that field.
+Indicate the reason for the selection of a particular model system, if not using human or conventional animal model (or explain why this is not applicable). - E. Description of Joint Research Program: Briefly review the current status of research in the field and the PI / co-PI contributions to that field.
 Document with references.
-Describe any preliminary work the investigators have performed, alone or in a collaboration, which led to this proposal.
-Explain how synergism will be achieved. - E. Significance: What is the potential importance of the proposed collaboration?
-What is its potential impact on human health and/or how may it be translated to impact human health concerns in the future?
+Describe any preliminary work the investigators have performed which led to this proposal, alone or in collaboration.
+Explain how synergism will be achieved. - F. Significance: What is the potential importance of the proposed collaboration?
+What is its potential impact on population health and/or how may it be translated to impact population health concerns in the future?
 Discuss any novel ideas or contributions that the collaboration offers.
-Make clear the potential importance of the proposed collaboration for further investigation and future research on the different campuses. - F. Dissemination: Describe the dissemination plan for any findings.
-This should also be included in the timeline (H).

-G. Use of Funds for Future Extramural funding: Describe how the collaboration will lead to an extramurally funded research application / program.
+Make clear the potential importance of the proposed collaboration for further investigation and future research on the different campuses. - G. Dissemination: Describe the dissemination plan for any findings.
+This should also be included in the timeline (H). - H. Use of Funds Toward Plans for Future Extramural Funding: Describe how the collaboration will lead to an extramurally funded research application / program.
 For extramural funding, specifically describe the agency, the program and time frame that you plan to submit an extramural proposal.
 Discuss how this funding will help to expedite the process.
-Plans should be included in the timeline (H).

-H. Project timeline: The following (or similar) table should be completed and inserted at the end of the research plan.
+Plans should be included in the timeline (H). - I. Project timeline: The following (or similar) table should be completed and inserted at the end of the research plan.